Today, I realized something that should have been obvious — “bujo” stands for “bullet journaling.

-Thanks for reading, and I’ll see you in the next one with more updates on my life here at Notre Dame.
-Don’t forget to check me out on Pinterest, Instagram, Facebook, Twitter, and Tumblr!
+Thanks for reading, and I’ll see you in the next one.
+Don’t forget to check me out on Pinterest, Instagram, Facebook, Bloglovin, Twitter, and Tumblr!
 For business inquiries, shoot me an email at email@example.com!